lokeshtr/NSCLC/README.md

 pip install Boruta==0.2
 pip install plotly==4.13.0
 ```
-# Please ensure that all the files are accessible on your local machine.

 ## Use Boruta feature selection

-1. Use <b>Boruta Feature Selection.ipynb</b>

-2. Unzip "train_data_whole_merged.zip" to the local directory and save to the main working directory where the zip file was earlier saved.
+1. Unzip "train_data_whole_merged.zip" to the specified location and run through the commands in <b>Boruta Feature Selection.ipynb</b>

-3. Execute the code to commence processing.

-4. After the processing step, two output files will be generated:
+2. At he end of the process two output files will be generated:
    1. original_data_with_412_genes.csv
    2. test_after_features_selection.csv
   These two files form the inputs for the subsequent steps using <b>All Models.ipynb</b>

 ## Prediction models

-1. Open <b>All_Models oversampling KFOLD.ipynb and All Models testing-KFOLDOVERSAMPLING.ipynb </b> (make sure all dependencies mentioned above are installed, if not then install using the commands above)
+1. Open and run through the steps in <b>All_Models oversampling KFOLD.ipynb and All Models testing-KFOLDOVERSAMPLING.ipynb </b>

-2. Rull All cells and wait for some time while all other models are compiling the results.
+2. The process is time-consuming tso the users may have to wait while the models compile their output.

-3. After compilation, please check the results of each and every model.
+3. After compilation, the users may examine the idividual outputs.

 ## Bayesian simulation

-1. Run "Bayesian network FOR Rho GDI signalling pathway.ipynb", input 0 if you want the simulation for the dataset containing only the healthy cohorts, else 1 for the NSCLC cohorts
+1. Run "Bayesian network FOR Rho GDI signalling pathway.ipynb", input 0 if the user wishes to simulate for the healthy cohort. else 1 for the NSCLC cohort.

-2. check the conditional probabilities obtained.
+2. The output files will list the conditional probabilities inferred for each cohort.

-## Directions to use <b> Dimensional reduction analysis.ipynb and Analyzing FC values for train and test.ipynb</b>

-1. Run the code, and get the results

-## For specific queries contact
+## For queries, comments and feedback contact
+Saransh Gupta
+Hashwanth Vundavilli
+Lokesh P. Tripathi